 Go traditional with a cheese plate but take it up a notch by making these easy Parmesan crackers.

-Either put together a simple veggie tray with dip at home or bring your veggies and assemble something more fun like this Santa veggie tray once you arrive.
+You can always put together a simple veggie tray with dip at home or bring your veggies and assemble it at the party to avoid worrying about your pretty arrangement surviving the drive.
+At Christmas, go for a holiday-themed presentation like this incredibly cute Santa veggie tray.

 You can’t ever go wrong with dip and dippers.
-Think chips and salsa, this spinach artichoke dip with fresh bread, or even just the standard ranch dip with potato chips.
+Think chips and salsa, spinach artichoke dip with fresh bread, or even just the standard ranch dip with chopped veggies.

 A bowl of candied nuts can be made up in just a few minutes and eaten just as quickly.
 Try these easy-to-make-and-carry spicy Southern pecans.